Pitch book

 The pitch book is also used by investment banks to market themselves to potential clients.
 It provides the bank with a chance to show and prove why the client should instruct them instead of any competitor.

 The pitch book is not to be confused with a public information book ("PIB"), which is an internal resource for the investment bankers to glean transactional and historic information on a particular company.
 There are several types of pitch books, from general pitch books providing an overview of a firm to pitch books designed to best present the firm to potential service partners or, in M&A, to investors.

-Components of a pitch deck

-A pitch deck should contain the most important information to convince an investor, client or partner.
-So there should not be too many texts, but limit yourself to the most important points.
-There are 10 important elements that belong in every deck.